pedestrian accident attorneys

-We'll make sure that doesn't happen.
-When you've been involved in a bicycle accident on Maui or any other outer island, the sooner you contact a personal injury lawyer the sooner you can get the necessary guidance to maximize your case.
+We’ll make sure that doesn’t happen.
+When you’ve been involved in a pedestrian accident on Maui or any other outer island, it is critical to contact a personal injury lawyer as soon as possible you can get the necessary guidance to maximize your case.

 Walk on the sidewalk at all times or, in the absence of it, walk on the road facing the oncoming vehicles.